San Marcos Wrongful Death Attorneys

 Comprehensive Legal Support for Wrongful Death Claims in Hays County

-If you recently lost a family member due because of negligence, The Law Offices of David C. Hardaway are here for you during this unimaginably difficult time.
+If you recently lost a family member due to negligence, The Law Offices of David C. Hardaway are here for you during this unimaginably difficult time.
 No one should have to lose a loved one in these circumstances, which is why we are committed to helping families obtain justice.
-Our San Marcos wrongful death lawyers fight hard for our clients and will do everything in our power to deliver an optimal outcome.
+Our wrongful death attorney in San Marcos fights hard for our clients and will do everything in our power to deliver an optimal outcome.
 We also recognize the immense trust that you place in us by choosing our firm to represent you, which is why we champion honesty, transparency, communication, and accessibility in everything we do.
 Our attorney always returns phone calls within 24 hours and will go the extra mile to ensure your comfort and confidence from beginning to end.

 Understanding Your Rights in a Texas Wrongful Death Claim

-Under Texas law, you generally have a wrongful death case if your loved one died because of another person’s or organization’s “wrongful act, neglect, carelessness, unskillfulness, or default.”
+Under Texas law, you generally have a wrongful death claim if your loved one died because of another person’s or organization’s “wrongful act, neglect, carelessness, unskillfulness, or default.”
 Put another way, if another party’s actions (or failure to take reasonable action) directly led to the victim’s suffering fatal injuries, you may have a strong claim.
-This means that you can in many instances sue someone who murdered your loved one.
+This means that you can, in many instances, sue someone who murdered your loved one.

 Another good way to think about wrongful death is to consider whether the victim would have been entitled to file a personal injury lawsuit had they survived.
 If the victim suffered their fatal injuries in a car crash or truck accident caused by a negligent driver, for example, they would have been able to file a lawsuit against the negligent driver had they lived.

 If you are still not sure whether you have a wrongful death claim, The Law Offices of David C. Hardaway can help.
-Our San Marcos wrongful death attorneys will listen to your story, carefully investigate what happened, and determine whether you have a strong case.
+Our wrongful death lawyer in San Marcos will listen to your story, carefully investigate what happened, and determine whether you have a strong claim.
 From there, we will explain how the legal process works and what you can expect moving forward.

 Eligibility to File a Wrongful Death Lawsuit